 The cheese used in our recipe for locro de papa is the ubiquitous soft Ecuadorian queso fresco.
 A good alternative if you can’t find it is mozzarella.

-Achiote/annatto is a red food colouring derived from the seeds of the achiote tree and has a peppery/nutty fragrance.
+Achiote/annatto is a red food coloring derived from the seeds of the achiote tree and has a peppery/nutty fragrance.

 INGREDIENTS FOR ECUADORIAN LOCRO DE PAPA